mendhak/mendhak.github.io/posts/2025-09-04-firefox-local-chatbot-ollama.md

 ---
-title: Getting Firefox's chatbot sidebar talking to a local LLM
+title: Getting Firefox's chatbot sidebar loading a local LLM
-description: How to get the Firefox AI chatbot sidebar to talk to a local open-webui talking to ollama
+description: How to get the Firefox AI chatbot sidebar to make use of a local open-webui talking to ollama
 tags:
   - firefox
   - local